mjdamgaard/UP-Web-Project/README.md

 Obviously, since most of the content of the website, including the front-end and back-end source code, is supposed to come from and be maintained by the users themselves, the cost of maintaining the website will be relatively low.
 But we will still need money to provide the servers necessary for the system, as well as for maintaining and updating the so-called developer libraries that was introduced above.

 Of course, a fallback option could always be for the website to show ads in the margins.
 But [up-web.org](https://www.up-web.org) will commit itself to not push any ads on the users.
 We would much rather simply keep a 'Sponsors' tab at the top, and ask the users to go to this tab once in while and send some mental appreciation towards our sponsors.

+And additionally, we will also be open for user donations.

 With a large enough userbase, this will hopefully be able generate more than enough revenue to keep the site going, without needing to push any ads on the users at all.